New Army Miscarriage Leave Policy Helps Non-Birthing Parents Grieve

 Nearly half of active-duty respondents indicated the military created challenges in family building, according to the 2021 Military Family Lifestyle Survey Comprehensive Report.
 This number rose to more than half for LGBTQIA+ active-duty family respondents.

 The challenges of family planning, pregnancy and parenthood can come at any point during military service, but the Army stresses that starting a family will not hold back careers.
-This change in direction brings the Army more in line with employment opportunities outside the military that threaten its ability to retain soldiers.
+This change in leave regulations brings the Army more in line with employment opportunities outside the military that threaten its ability to retain soldiers.

 Allowing one to take leave after miscarriage recognizes the need to grieve.